terry-goldenowl/personal-finance-manager-fe/README.md

   * Make and manage plans for month and categories of a month
   * See reports
   * Make manage your own categories
+  * Make and manage goals and add additions to goal

 * Admin role:
   * See some statistics